When you heap wood mulch in your yard, it’s not like you’re sending out an invitation for termites or water.

 Want to keep your yard free of termites and your foundation dry?
 Observe the following things when applying mulch to your flowerbeds.

 - Create a buffer zone.
 Leave a narrow strip of dirt roughly a foot wide between the mulch and your foundation to discourage termites from tunneling.
 Also, leave six inches of space between the ground and the siding.
-This way, moisture won’t seep through and insects won’t bother you.
+This way, moisture won’t seep through and insects are less likely to bother you.

 - Stop watering the house.
 Don’t wet the narrow strip surrounding your house so the soil stays dry and unattractive to termites.
 When using sprinklers, ensure they don’t splash water on your house.